 Nikon Arrow ID 7000 VR Bowhunting Laser Rangefinder

-Nikon is one of the most trusted brands when it comes about rangefinders and the Arrow ID 7000 is nothing short of a gem.
-It has a super easy setup procedure and all you need to do is to unscrew the round knob on the bottom and insert the battery.
+Nikon is one of the most trusted brands when it comes to rangefinders, and the Arrow ID 7000 is nothing short of a gem.
+It has a super easy setup procedure, and all you need to do is to unscrew the round knob on the bottom and insert the battery.

 It has a dimension of 3.9×1.9×3.0 inches and a weight of 13.2 ounces with the batteries.
 It’s slightly heavier than the other rangefinders we reviewed.
 However, it’s portable and super easy to carry around.

-One of the most prominent features of the Arrow ID is that it reduces the vibration that’s caused by the viewfinder up to 80%.
+There is an outstanding feature in Arrow ID.
+It reduces up to 80% of the vibration caused by the viewfinder.
 It simultaneously aligns the image with an activated laser beam that results in faster and more accurate ranging.

+Arrow ID 7000 is one of the best rangefinders for long-range shooting.
 It provides distance readings from 8-1000 yards with utmost precision.
 The distance accuracy ranges to plus-minus 0.5-yard when the target is within 700 yards or meters.
-All hail to Nikon’s Hyper Read technology which displays the distance with fast and stable response regardless of how far you’re away from the target.
+All hail to Nikon’s Hyper Read technology, which displays the distance with fast and stable response regardless of how far you’re away from the target.

-It also features Nikon’s innovate incline/decline technology that generates the horizontal distance of the target even when you’re ranging at a different incline or decline shooting angles up to a whopping 89-degrees.
+It also features Nikon’s innovative incline/decline technology that generates the horizontal distance of the target even when you’re ranging at a different incline or decline shooting angles up to a whopping 89-degrees.

 Halo XL450-7 Hunting Rangefinder

-The Halo XL450-7 has a dimension of 6 x 5 x 3 inches and it’s wrapped in durable plastic which gives it quite a robust look.
+The Halo XL450-7 has a dimension of 6 x 5 x 3 inches and is wrapped in a very durable plastic, which gives it quite a robust look.
 It includes a CR2 battery that lasts for quite a long time.
-This rangefinder is designed to take some heavy beatings and you’ll get a 1-year warranty with it too.
+This rangefinder is designed to take some heavy beatings, and you’ll get a 1-year warranty with it too.

-It doesn’t matter whether you’re using this equipment for bow hunting or rifle hunting, this device will give you the dead-on accuracy.
-The eyepiece twists you for better focus and the long eye relief comes handy if you’re wearing glasses.
+It doesn’t matter whether you’re using this equipment for bow hunting or rifle hunting, this device will give you dead-on accuracy.
+The eyepiece twists you for better focus, and the long eye relief comes in handy if you’re wearing glasses.

-It comes with 6x magnification and ranges up to 450-yards.
-It has got quite a lot appreciations from the bow hunters due to its precision and accuracy of the ranges.
-However, if you prefer hunting in long ranges then this might not be the one for you.
+This device comes with 6x magnification and ranges up to 450-yards.
+It has got quite a lot of appreciation from the bow hunters due to the precision and accuracy of ranges.
+However, if you prefer hunting in long ranges, then this might not be the one for you.